Here’s what you need to know about work restrictions, wage compensation, and more if you’re forced to return to work after an on-the-job injury.

-Studies show the longer workers are away from their jobs, the harder it is to return to their previous duties.
+The return to work timeline begins the day you are injured on the job.
+Studies show the longer injured workers are away from their jobs, the harder it is to return to their previous duties.

-Ready or not, if your doctor says you can work, you’ll have to show up or risk losing your workers’ compensation benefits.
+Ready or not, when the time comes that your doctor says you can work, you’ll have to show up or risk losing your workers’ compensation benefits.

-When Do You Have to Return to Work?
+Who Decides When You Should Return to Work?

-Your treating physician’s evaluation will result in a workers’ comp disability rating that will determine your ability and the timing of your return to work.
-The insurance company can also send you for an Independant Medical Exam (IME) for another opinion about your work and disability status.
+Your treating physician’s evaluation will result in a workers’ comp disability rating that determines your ability and the timing of your return to work.

 Definition of Workers’ Comp Disability Categories

-- Temporary Total Disability completely prevents you from working for a limited amount of time.
+• Temporary Total Disability completely prevents you from performing any work for a limited amount of time.

 Watch Out for Your Return to Work Date